actiquest-dev/actiquest.github.io/knowledgecache/knowledgecache.md

 ### 1. CAG Storage in Arweave

 For immutable and verifiable knowledge storage, Arweave is the preferred solution due to its permanent data availability.
-Each fragment of the Knowledge Cache Graph (KCG)—nodes, edges, ontologies, and indices—is stored as an individual Arweave transaction (TX).
+Each fragment of the Knowledge Cache Graph (KCG)-nodes, edges, ontologies, and indices - is stored as an individual Arweave transaction (TX).
 Key characteristics include:

 * Each KCG object receives a unique TXID, serving as a perma-link derived from its content hash.
 * Large graphs are stored using chunked storage with CID-based linking for efficient traversal.